1. Dome Cinema and Bar Restaurant

 Millton’s wines are enjoyed all around the world but much of their international acclaim is for their chenin blanc, arguably one of the finest produced outside of the Loire Valley.

 We eat so well at home and at each other’s houses, it takes a lot to drag us out to a restaurant but for USSCo Bar & Bistro, we make an exception.

 Located in a historic former shipping company building near the inner harbour, USSCo offers simple, seasonal and exceptionally-tasty food in a cosy, relaxed environment.

 Award-winning owner and head chef Thomas Boyce updates the menu daily according to seasonal availability, using locally-sourced produce, meat and seafood wherever possible.
-USSCo Bar & Bistro was named in Cuisine magazine’s 2015 Good Food Guide for the fifth consecutive year and the establishment was also included in The Great New Zealand Cookbook.
+USSCo Bar & Bistro is a regular winner in Cuisine magazine’s Good Food Guide and the establishment was also included in The Great New Zealand Cookbook.
 Everything on the menu is superb but the roasted duck with fondant kumara and rocket with yoghurt dressing is divine.

 4. WA 165

 Several times a year, the Gisborne City Vintage Railway take their pride and joy, Wa 165, out of the shed for a run.
 Built in Dunedin’s Hillside Workshops in 1897, the steam train is the only remaining Wa class engine in New Zealand.
 International cruise ship passengers go ga-ga over the fact the train pulls up at the wharf and puffs its way across a harbour bridge and the airport runway to a powhiri at a local primary school.
 There’s also an option to visit an organic winery en route.

 5. Oneroa walkway